photoskiff/assessments-template/README.md

 # Implementation Notes
 ## Application Usage
-- filter dataset by typing in the text box.
-Change the filtering column by choosing it with the 'filter by' selector control.
-You can also rotate filtering columns by continuously pressing either '/' or '\' (backwards rotation) inside the text box
+- Filter the countries table by typing in the text field.
+Change the filtering column by choosing it with the 'filter by' selector.
+You can also rotate filtering columns by continuously pressing either '/' or '\\' (backwards rotation) inside the text field.
-- press 'Esc' to clear the text box.
+- Press 'Esc' to clear the text field.
-- open the country details screen by clicking a corresponding flag icon in a row
+- Open the country details screen by clicking a corresponding flag icon in a table row
-- sort countries by population using the 'asc','desc','reset' buttons
+- Sort countries by population using the 'asc', 'desc', and 'reset' buttons
 ## Development Approach
 When working on the solution I had several goals:
 - I went for a minimalistic UI design that stays within the requirements and at the same time has some practical value.
 Also I wanted this small program to be very easy to use.
 - For this reason I added 2 ways of switching filtered fields - using a selector control and also doing it from the command line by continuously pressing the '/' or '\' characters
-- from the design perspective I followed SOLID design principles and functional programming best practices
+- From the design perspective I followed SOLID design principles and functional programming best practices
 - I also covered most of the functionality with unit tests using testing library that makes it easier to use behavioral driven testing
 - I didn't use any third party libraries and used basic css for styling to get a bare-bone minimalistic application.
-Another reason is restrictions in the requirements for using third party packages
+Another reason was restrictions in the requirements for using third party packages
 - I tried not to over engineer the application as it would have lost its simplicity.
-However I used general good design principles such as DI to easily inject a server function, without using jest mocks, also made design for filtering easily extendable.
+However I used general good design principles such as DI to inject a server function and avoid using of jest mocks.
+I also made design for filtering easily extendable for adding more filtered fields with custom filter criteria.

 # Assessment Documentation